 Helen Frankenthaler isn't one of the "big names" in art history that you hear all the time... but it should be!

-She was revolutionary thinker and an amazing painter.
+She was a revolutionary thinker and an amazing painter.
 Introduce your kids to her art and watch their eyes light up when you invite them to try out her SUPER fun soak-stain painting technique!

 I participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 By purchasing your books through this site, your price does not increase, but a percentage of your purchase goes to supporting Art History Kids.
 Thank you!

 She was an American artist who lived from 1928-2011.
 She developed a signature painting method called the soak-stain technique where she poured thinned down oil paint directly onto a canvas she laid flat on the floor.

 Try it at home!

 We recently experimented with a kid friendly version of this painting technique, and came up with a really great solution.
 If you'd like to try it with your kids, you'll need: